AoLab/JLamp/README.md

 ## Introduction
 Java implementation of the Lamp project.

-**Note** that when running the above command the current directory must be the same as the generated sdk.

 ## JLamp - REST
 ### Introduction
 This project contains web service functions required for turning the lamps on and off.